 Advantage Trade Name intangible asset, that the Advantage Trade Name should be considered an entity-wide asset for reporting and impairment testing purposes.
-As of January 1, 2024, the Company concluded there was a triggering event for an interim impairment assessment due to the change in unit of account of the indefinite-lived intangibles.
+As of January 1, 2024, the Company concluded there was a triggering event for an interim impairment assessment due to the change in unit of account of the indefinite-lived intangible assets.
 Based on the interim impairment assessment, the estimated fair value exceeded the carrying value by approximately 6%, thus no impairment was recorded.
-For the three months ended June 30, 2024, no events or circumstances were noted that would indicate a triggering event for the Company's intangible assets with indefinite useful lives.
+For the three and nine months ended September 30, 2024, no events or circumstances were noted that would indicate a triggering event for the Company's intangible assets with indefinite useful lives.
 The uncertainty and volatility in the economic environment in which the Company operates could have an impact on the Company's future growth and could result in future impairment charges.
-There is no assurance that actual cash flows or other assumptions for the this intangible will not significantly decline from these projections.
+There is no assurance that actual cash flows or other assumptions will not significantly decline from these projections.